Nearmap Launches AI-Powered Roof Assessment to Transform Portfolio-Scale Roof Planning

 - Improve collaboration and transparency across internal teams, contractors, consultants, and inspectors

-The introduction of Roof Assessment expands the Nearmap property intelligence offering, reinforcing the company's commitment to help organizations manage risk, optimize capital planning, and make confident, data-driven decisions with an always-current view of the built environment.
+The introduction of Roof Assessment expands the Nearmap property intelligence offering, reinforcing the company's commitment to help organisations manage risk, optimise capital planning, and make confident, data-driven decisions with an always-current view of the built environment.

 About Nearmap